Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki4

 Seijun Suzuki shoots a western!
-Repeat: Seijun Suzuki shootsa western!
-There’s something of Yojimbo in how the wanderer gets involved in the town’s plots and Suzuki’s creativity is very animated by the possibilities of adapting the American genre for a Japanese space.
-The location shooting and scope framing are top notch as well, the former in particular stand out in contrast to the urban spaces and studio bound settings of most Nikkatsu movies from the period.
+Repeat: Seijun Suzuki shoots a western!
+There’s something of Yojimbo in how the wanderer gets involved in the town’s plots, and Suzuki’s creativity is very animated by the possibilities of adapting the American genre for a Japanese space.
+The location shooting and scope framing are top-notch as well, the former in particular stand out in contrast to the urban spaces and studio bound settings of most Nikkatsu movies from the period.
 Great action scenes.
-One of Suzuki’s most joyful films.
+One of Suzuki’s most joyful movies.

 The Wind-of-Youth Group Crosses the Mountain Pass (1961)